Bhagavad Gita Chapter 17 Verse 25 Meaning

 What is the main idea of Bhagavad Gita 17.25?

+At this point in Sraddhatraya Vibhaga Yoga, Krishna deepens His teaching on worship and charity.
 Uttering "Tat," without aiming for the fruits, are the acts of sacrifice, austerity, and the various acts of gifts performed by those seeking liberation.
-This verse emphasizes faith with clarity and purpose.
+The verse advances the dialogue by connecting...

 How can I apply Bhagavad Gita 17.25 in daily life?